The Ultimate CCTV Security Surveillance Buying Guide in Australia

 - Defocus Detection

 - Audio Detection

 This is an example of Line-Crossing detection by Uniview.
-The user can custom draw a line which the camera can monitor for intrusions.
+The user can draw a line across the screen which the camera will monitor for intrusions.
 This is excellent for use in home or business surveillance.

 Certain cameras from other manufacturers, such as Dahua and Hikvision, are often equipped with similar technology.

 Face detection is an excellent tool for business and transport-industry surveillance.

 People Counting is a useful analytics tool for businesses.
 The camera can identify how many people enter and how many exit.
 You can review the results by specific time periods on a graph.
 Suitable for stores or places with high traffic.